-This recruitment will be used to fill one full-time Library Technician 3 (LT3) position for the Valley Library at Oregon State University (OSU).
+This recruitment will be used to fill two full-time Library Technician 3 positions for the Resource Acquisitions and Sharing department in the University Libraries at Oregon State University.

 Bachelors degree plus two years of current (within 5 years) experience in a Library; OR 4 years of current library experience.
 AND Advanced proficiency in multiple library specific computer applications, e.g., integrated library systems, database applications, institutional repository; content management systems.
 Some positions may also require in-depth knowledge of specialty area(s), e.g., original cataloging, complex copy cataloging, serials management, ILL management, government documents, image resources, music.

 Minimum two-years' experience, within the last five years, processing monograph firm orders (i.e., print and electronic books, streaming videos, DVD, etc.).